legendu-net/blog/misc/content/2014/12/banking-account-tips/banking-account-tips.md

 ## HSBC

-No international transaction fee if you transfer money to another (international) HSBC bank account.
+1. No international transaction fee if you transfer money to another (international) HSBC bank account.

 ## China Merchant Bank

-SWIFT code for banks in China main land: CMBCCNBS
+1. SWIFT code for banks in China main land: CMBCCNBS.